Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 Prepare your camera for the perfect shot!

 Manhattanhenge’s strong sunbeam creates difficult light conditions.
 In order to snap the perfect photo, be sure to adjust your settings beforehand and take a few test shots.
-Of course, you should also pray for no clouds blocking your views!

-The sun typically lines up with Manhattan Streets shortly after 7 am and the best spots to see the phenomenon is at 41st Street & 5th Avenue.
+The sun typically lines up with Manhattan Streets shortly after 7 am and the best spot to see the phenomenon is at 41st Street & 5th Avenue.
 Because Reverse Manhattanhenge is lesser-known and takes place on cold January mornings, the streets are also less crowded!
 Yet, the time window to see a winter Manhattenhenge is also more narrow.
 By the time the sun rises high in the sky, there is no alignment anymore.
 You have to catch it just as it reaches the street level.

 Winter Manhattanhenge 2020 took place on: